justynroberts/gcloud-node-executor/README.md

 # gcloud-node-executor

-Rundeck plugin wrapper for Accessing Gcloud.
+### Rundeck plugin wrapper for Accessing Gcloud.

-Setup.
+*Setup.*

 Simply copy the zip file from the releases folder, and move to the /libext directory on your rundeck server.

-A server restart will make the plugin available.
+- A server restart will make the plugin available.

-Plugin will exist at a server or project level under
+- Plugin will exist at a server or project level under

-Project settings > Default Configuration > Default Node executor
+- Project settings > Default Configuration > Default Node executor

+*Configuration*

 You will need to set the following attributes for the plugin to function.